 Since 28th August 2007, the naturalisation as a member of another EU state (or of Switzerland) does not imply loss of German citizenship – it will, however, need to be established whether the foreign country allows dual citizenship, as well.

 Furthermore, the naturalisation of a child may be linked to particularities: often, parents would include their child in their own application for naturalisation in a foreign country.
 In these cases, it is possible that the child’s German citizenship has been lost, but this is a complex area.

-There are exceptions to these rules, so do not hesitate to contact us for a free evaluation – recovery of lost German citizenship is possible in certain cases, which include people whose German nationality was stripped from them during the Nazi regime of 1933 to 1945.
+There are exceptions to these rules, so do not hesitate to contact us for an evaluation – recovery of lost German citizenship is possible in certain cases, which include people whose German nationality was stripped from them during the Nazi regime of 1933 to 1945.